1981 Allentown mayoral election: Legacy

-One of the lingering issues from this campaign was the accusation of two Allentown police officers, Thomas Bennis and Roger MacLean, that Mayor Daddona demoted them due to their opposition to Daddona in 1981.
-The city, and Daddona, defended the demotions stating that they were to break up a clique of officers who harassed and intimidated other policemen in attempts to gain influence on the force.
-On June 6, 1983, Daddona and the city where found guilty, however, the defense argued that the prosecution and judge, Daniel Henry Huyett III made over 130 errors in the delivery of the verdict against the city, however, this did not change the opinion of the jury, who found that the city owned the pair $400,000.
+One of the lingering issues from this campaign was an accusation by two Allentown police officers, Thomas Bennis and Roger MacLean, that Mayor Daddona demoted them due to their opposition to him in 1981.
+The city, and Daddona, defended the demotions, stating that they were to break up a clique of officers who harassed and intimidated other policemen in order to gain influence on the force.
+On June 6, 1983, Daddona and the city were found guilty.
+The defense argued that the prosecution and judge, Daniel Henry Huyett III made over 130 errors in the delivery of the verdict against the city, but the jury found that the city owed the pair $400,000.
 The issue remained contentious during Daddona's reelection effort in the 1985 Allentown mayoral election.

-After his defeat Smith ran unsuccessfully for the 16th District of the Pennsylvania Senate against Democratic incumbent Roy Afflerbach in 1994.
-He would also serve as the chairman, commissioner and treasurer of the Allentown Housing Authority from 1997 to 2002 as well as on the boards of several small state economic boards and offices and served as the manager for 6 different election campaigns and as a delegate to three Republican National Conventions before his death on December 12, 2002, at the age of 70.
+After his defeat, Smith ran unsuccessfully for the 16th District of the Pennsylvania Senate against Democratic incumbent Roy Afflerbach in 1994.
+He also served as the chairman, commissioner and treasurer of the Allentown Housing Authority from 1997 to 2002 as well as on the boards of several small state economic boards and offices and served as the manager for six different election campaigns and as a delegate to three Republican National Conventions before his death on December 12, 2002, at the age of 70.

-This election successfully resurrected the career of Daddona, who would go on to win the 1985 and 1989 elections, serving as mayor for three consecutive, and four overall terms, tying the record for longest serving mayor with Malcolm W. Gross at 12 years.
-Daddona is fondly remembered by many of the city's residents, namely among the city's Democrats, with the city's post office being renamed in his memory after he died on June 5, 2004.
+This election resurrected Daddona's career, and he went on to win the 1985 and 1989 elections, serving as mayor for three consecutive, and four overall terms, tying the record for longest serving mayor with Malcolm W. Gross at 12 years.
+The city's post office was named in his memory after he died on June 5, 2004.

-Concurrent to the mayoral election, there was also an election to the Allentown City Council which saw the Democrats beat the sole Republican incumbent, Guy Kratzer, creating a unanimously Democratic council, although two Republicans, Luther Robb and Peter Hance, would be temporally appointed to the council for less than a year in 1983 following vacancies.
-It would take until 1991 when another Republican, Lee Gaumer, would be elected to the council.
+Concurrent to the mayoral election, there was also an election to the Allentown City Council which saw the Democrats beat the sole Republican incumbent, Guy Kratzer.
+This created a unanimously Democratic council, although two Republicans, Luther Robb and Peter Hance, were temporally appointed to the council for less than a year in 1983 following vacancies.
+A Republican was not elected to the council again until 1991.